Cardinal alums on U.S. Olympic Men’s Water Polo team

 The USA Men’s National Team is coming off a silver medal at the FINA World League Super Final, earning its third second-place finish at the event in program history.
 All silver medals at the Super Final have come in Olympic years, with the prior results in 2008 and 2016.
 In 2008, Team USA won the silver medal at the Olympic Games in Beijing, the program’s most recent Olympic medal.

-Read this article on the Stanford Athletics website.
+Read the full article on Stanford Today.